Confession: I now have zero tolerance for emotional dishonesty. Zip. Nada. None.

 In a recent interaction with a longtime friend, I quietly spoke the words, “Being in the same room with you literally hurts my central nervous system.”
-Not surprising, the statement was less than well-received, though it was delivered in a spirit of honesty and communication.
+Not surprisingly, the statement was less than well-received, though it was delivered in a spirit of honesty and communication.

 I have only a few people in my circle who understand what I mean when I respond to an invitation or request by saying, “Hmm, I’m not really feeling inspired for that.”
 (More on “inspired action” in this previous post.)
 Conventional wisdom might suggest that I lie a bit and make up an excuse along the lines of, “I’ve got a podiatrist’s appointment that day” or some mutterings about hair-washing, sick animals, or non-specific health issues.

 But dang it, when do we all start speaking our truths on a regular basis?
-I honor the person who says “Sorry, I won’t be able to help you out with that” — as opposed to the one who says “Yes” and then fails to follow through.
+I honor the person who says “Sorry, I won’t be able to help you out with that” — as opposed to the one who says “Sure!” and then fails to follow through.